chrisdavid32/Laravel-api-test/README.md

 ```
     php artisan migrate
 ```
-Start the local development server
+Run the storage link command and Start the local development server
 ```
+    php artisan storage:link
     php artisan serve
 ```
 Here is the link to the Published POSTMAN documentation